Carver Park Reserve

 704 acres of water

 Carver Park Reserve has access to three lakes: Zumbra, Steiger and Auburn.
-Launch your own boat on all three, or rent a canoe, kayak or rowboat at Lake Auburn Campground.
+Launch your own boat on all three, or rent a canoe, kayak, stand-up paddleboard or rowboat at Lake Auburn Campground.
 Steiger Lake has a no-wake restriction.

 Watercraft rentals are available from Memorial Day Weekend through Labor Day every year.
 Boats can be reserved online up to seven days in advance or in person.
 Reserving online is encouraged to ensure availability.
 Reserve a boat.